http-idrissi-gh/http-idrissi-gh/README.md

 # 👋 Hi, I'm Mohamed!

-🎓 **Master's Student in Applied Mathematics and Statistics**
-📍 Currently pursuing a Data Science and Artificial Intelligence track @ University of Rennes 2, France.
+🎓 **Master's Student in Applied Mathematics and Statistics, Data Science and Artificial Intelligence track @ University of Rennes 2.**

 ---